lapsumchan/MVMR-cML-SuSiE/README.md

 # TLDR

-Step 1 of MVMR-cML-SuSiE narrows down the set of promising metabolites to 43.
+Step 1 of MVMR-cML-SuSiE narrows down the set of promising metabolites from 249 to 43 after applying Bonferroni correcction.
 The harmonized data for multivariable MR analysis is stored in `mvdat`, while the UVMR-estimates for the 43 exposures and the list of invalid IVs identified in step 2 are stored in `invalid.idx` and `theta.vec` of the `step2.res` list, respectively.

 ### References